metalfs/metalfs.github.io/docker_dev.md

 You can also use the `docker-compose.yml` to spin up a development container without using VS Code.
 ```
 docker-compose -f .devcontainer/docker-compose.yml up -d
-docker-compose -f .devcontainer/docker-compose.yml exec dev bash
+docker-compose -f .devcontainer/docker-compose.yml exec metalfs-dev bash
 ```

 ## X11-Forwarding

-If you are using a non-Linux host and want to start Vivado X11 applications from the container, please change the DISPLAY environment variable parameter to `"DISPLAY=host.docker.internal:0.0"` in `docker-compose.yml`.
+If you are using a non-Linux host and want to start Vivado X11 applications from the container, please change the DISPLAY environment variable parameter to `"DISPLAY=host.docker.internal:0.0"` in `.devcontainer/docker-compose.yml`.

 Allow Docker containers to connect to your X11 server: